 Our current plan in creating the trail is to first build support for the trail, then to create trail sections by linking up with existing trails in public lands, and finally to connect the sections via trails on private lands (where possible) or by way of backroads (where necessary).

-Below you will find a map of current proposed route (subject to change) as well as a brief description of the numbered highlights:
+Below you will find a map of current proposed route (subject to change).
+A more detailed version is in the works . . .

 Wherever the trail goes, to journey along it will be a worthwhile endeavor – be it 1,500 miles or 15 minutes.
 Adventure awaits!